Growing Debt Still A Problem

 If you asked me in 2010 where will we be in 2020?
 I would have said by 2020. bogged down in chronic recessions.
 While growth has been sub-par (item 0), I was wrong.

 But this has not killed my long-term forecast of a 20 year slide and then a collapse.
 It is ultimately going to be debt ignited/ driven and debt is piling up at the corporate and government levels and even in households.
 The CBO just came out with its update on the Federal deficits and debt looking out 10 and 30 years.
 First the US Treasury is looking at annual $1 trillion deficits as far as the eye can see (item 1).
 Just since their last forecast (in 2019), long-term debt projections out to 2050 have gotten 30% worse (item 2).
+The problem is accelerating and likely to be worse than estimated.

-Gosh, and their projection is based on rosy GDP projections.
+Their projection is based on rosy GDP projections.
 The CBO doesn’t foresee a recession over the next 10 years (item 3).
 So basically no recession from 2009 to 2029.
 As a result, their forecast assumes federal revenue will grow every year (item 4).
 That’s unrealistic folks, so the deficit/ debt is likely to be larger than the CBO is forecasting.